SukiaDemon/reply-extension/README.md

   })();

 - Reply to specific messages in the chat.
+- auto scroll to original message after clicking on the reply box
 - Customizable colors for the reply box, reply box text, and borders when in reply mode.

 ## Screenshots